DanielCrosby76/react-easy-code-editor/README.md

 - 🔢 Line numbering
 - 🌒 Themeing
-- ✨ Dynamic Syntax highlighting via custom function or third party library
+- ✨ Dynamic Syntax highlighting
 - 📜 Does not wrap code onto new lines

 ### Basic Usage